MyersResearchGroup/SynBioSuite/Examples/README.md

 ### Examples

 This directory includes four examples for each possible use case of [SynBioSuite](https://synbiosuite.org/).
+To go through the examples download the examples and open them in SynBioSuite.
+When moving from one example to another, refresh the browser and SynBioSuite allows you to open a new project.

 1. The first use case is the simulation of a SBOL file shown in example 1 using the _repressilator_ as an example